Neuhöfer & Sohn (fl. 1858-1940), Vienna.

 Neuhöfer's beam compass with pole weight.
 Der Bautechniker 30.
 September 1898, p.810.
 [ANNO]

-In 1853 Josef Neuhöfer (*1826;†1889), whom until then the managing director, became partner at Carl Gross, Kohlmarkt 8 in Vienna-center.
-It was then renamed Optisches Institut Carl Gross & Comp.
-[1].
-In 1873 Neuhöfer is awarded the honorary title of kaiserlich-königlicher Hoflieferant (Purveyors to the Imperial and Royal Court).
-In 1881 Carl Neuhöfer, the founder's son (*1852) was made partner and the company is renamed Neuhöfer & Sohn.
-The company then started to make surveying, mining and forestry instruments.
-In 1925, Carl Neuhöfer leaves the company, the company is incorporated and renamed Neuhöfer & Sohn A. G. für geodätische Instrumente u.
+In 1853, Josef Neuhöfer (1826-1889), who had previously served as managing director, became a partner at Carl Gross, Kohlmarkt 8 in Vienna's city centre.
+Subsequently, the company was renamed the Optisches Institut Carl Gross & Comp., and an advertisement in 1860 states that Neuhöfer had succeeded Carl Gross [1].
+In 1873, Neuhöfer was bestowed with the honorary title of Kaiserlich-Königlicher Hoflieferant (Purveyors to the Imperial and Royal Court).
+In 1881, Carl Neuhöfer (1852-1937), son of the company's founder, was made a partner and the company was renamed Neuhöfer & Sohn.
+At this time, the company began manufacturing surveying, mining and forestry instruments.
+In 1925, Carl Neuhöfer left the company, which was incorporated and renamed Neuhöfer & Sohn A. G. für geodätische Instrumente u.
 Feinmechanik.

 In 1883 Neuhöfer introduced a new type of forestry compass, fig. 2 above.
-Neuhöfer patented their section-liner in 1892, fig. 3.
-At the The Exposition Universelle of 1900 in Paris, Neuhöfer's entries included various geodetic instruments.
-In the bottom row (fig. 4 above) are the compass-instruments F-K, which are mostly used for forestry and mining and form a specialty of the company.
-The middle row has a large repetition theodolite A with screw microscopes of 2-second angular accuracy for triangulations, and is used by the Austrian Triangulation and Calculation Office of the Cadastral Surveying Bureau.
-C is a mining theodolite made in aluminium to reduce weight.
-D and E are smaller theodolites for tacheometry, and at the back is a mining instrument made entirely of aluminium, being two-thirds lighter than instruments made of brass.
-The top row has leveling and smaller universal leveling instruments, the latter in part in a new, highly compact form.
+Neuhöfer secured a patent for their section-liner in 1892, fig. 3.
+At the 1900 Exposition Universelle in Paris, Neuhöfer's entries included a variety of geodetic instruments.
+The top row (fig. 4 above) comprises leveling and smaller universal leveling instruments, the latter of which is in part a new, highly compact form.
+The middle row has a large repetition theodolite A, equipped with screw microscopes of 2-second angular accuracy for triangulations, and was used by the Austrian Triangulation and Calculation Office of the Cadastral Surveying Bureau.
+The C model is a lightweight aluminium theodolite designed for use in mining.
+The D and E models are smaller theodolites for tacheometry.
+The instrument at the back is a mining instrument made entirely of aluminium, which is two-thirds lighter than instruments made of brass.
+The bottom row comprises compass-instruments F to K, which are predominantly utilised in forestry and mining and represent a core competency of the company.

 Plotting triangles

-Set of plotting triangles for use with scale 1:2880.
-On the underside of the case is a paper label with the Vienna coat of arms (double-headed eagle) with the following text: Neuhöfer & Sohn Wien K.u.K.
-Hof-Optiker und Mechaniker V. Hartmanngasse 5.
-From the information on the label (fig. 4) the production of this set can be dated to between 1913 and 1919.
-For other plotting triangles see Gebrüder Fromme.
+A set of plotting triangles, designed for use with a scale of 1:2880.
+On the underside of the case is a paper label with the old coat of arms of Vienna with the imperial double eagle (1465-1925) and text: Neuhöfer & Sohn Wien K.u.K.
+Hof-Optiker und Mechaniker V. Hartmanngasse 5 (fig 4.).
+The production date of this set can be determined from the information on the label to be between 1913 and 1919.
+Further examples of plotting triangles can be found at the page on Gebrüder Fromme.

 ______________________